panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 - If the Research Group identifies technologies that provided lessons that aren't included in {{LessonsLearned}}, solicit contributions for those technologies.

-- Provide better context for {{LessonsLearned}}, to make sure that individual lessons aren't considered in isolation, and to distinguish between impediments to deployment.
+- Provide better context for {{LessonsLearned}}, to make sure that individual lessons aren't considered in isolation, and to distinguish between impediments to deployment and blockers for deployment.

 ## Architectural Guidance

 As background for understanding the Lessons Learned contained in this document, the reader is encouraged to become familiar with the Internet Architecture Board's documents on "What Makes for a Successful Protocol?" {{RFC5218}} and "Planning for Protocol Adoption and Subsequent Transitions" {{RFC8170}}.

-Although these two documents do not specifically target path-aware networking protocols, they are helpful resources for readers seeing to improve their understanding of considerations for successful and deployment of any protocol.
+Although these two documents do not specifically target path-aware networking protocols, they are helpful resources for readers seeking to improve their understanding of considerations for successful adoption and deployment of any protocol.
+For example, the Basic Success Factors described in Setion 2.1 of {{RFC5218}} are helpful for readers of this document.

 Because there is an economic aspect to decisions about deployment, the IAB Workshop on Internet Technology Adoption and Transition {{ITAT}} report {{RFC7305}} also provides food for thought.

+Most of the Lessons Learned in {{LessonsLearned}} reflect considerations described in {{RFC5218}}, {{RFC7305}}, and {{RFC8170}}.

 # Summary of Lessons Learned {#LessonsLearned}